sara-sabr/ITStrategy/_pages/en/strategy-technology-management.md

   <strong>This is a DRAFT strategy</strong>.
 </div>

-_Note 1: Its authoritative source and latest version of this Strategy is on [ESDC's internal network](https://014gc.sharepoint.com/:w:/r/sites/IITB-ITStrategy/Shared%20Documents/STRATEGIES%[…]x?d=w842db61d7a504adaa1b95732601cdc69&csf=1&web=1&e=gkkLNF)_
+_Note 1: The authoritative source (and latest version) of this Strategy is on [ESDC's internal network](https://014gc.sharepoint.com/:w:/r/sites/IITB-ITStrategy/Shared%20Documents/STRATEGIES%[…]x?d=w842db61d7a504adaa1b95732601cdc69&csf=1&web=1&e=gkkLNF)_

-_Note 2: This page will link to internal ESDC documents, which are unfortunately only accessible within ESDC corporate network._
+_Note 2: Some of the links within this strategy are accessible only within the ESDC corporate network.
+These links are marked (ESDC only)._

 ## Situational Awareness